 Elena joined Watsi on August 9th, 2018.
-Two years ago, Elena became the 4301st member to automatically support a new Watsi patient every month.
-Since then, 2,157 more people have become monthly donors!
-Elena's most recent donation traveled 7,800 miles to support Sarah, a maize farmer from Uganda, to fund a hysterectomy.
+Three years ago, Elena joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Elena's most recent donation traveled 7,800 miles to support Sarafina, a small-scale farmer from Uganda, for a hysterectomy.